jnikhilreddy/Competitive-programming-resources/README.md

 1.Material       --       Contains general overview of the topics in competitive programming.

-2.UVaprovpdf     --       Contains pdf version of all problems on UVa online judge.
+2.UVa problems   --       Contains pdf version of all problems on UVa online judge.

 3.Algorithms     --       Contains algorithm implementation and explanation in detail.